-To celebrate and recognise National Reconciliation Week this year, Uncle Darren Wighton (Aboriginal Community and Schools Worker – Albury Cluster) has created a unique artwork to compliment a prayer created by Catholic Education staff.
+To celebrate and recognise National Reconciliation Week, Uncle Darren Wighton (Aboriginal Community and Schools Worker – Albury Cluster) has created a unique artwork to compliment a prayer created by Catholic Education staff.

 Walk Together With Courage – A Prayer for Reconciliation